Skip to content

 Adult Therapeutic Groups

 Group counselling is designed for clients who have already accessed individual counselling, typically at SACE.
-For more information about individual counselling at SACE and what to expect from counselling at SACE in general, please visit our adult counselling page.
+For more information about individual counselling at SACE and what to expect from counselling in general, please visit our adult counselling page.

 Groups are not offered in a drop-in format.
 All groups require registration so that we can manage numbers, and ensure clients will benefit from group.
 Our varied counselling groups are offered as demand allows, with some groups occurring more frequently than others.
 Groups are held based on sufficient registration, and once a group session has reached its maximum number of participants, individuals who have not yet completed an intake will have to wait until the next group session to join.